CHANNILLO

 “Someone you and His Majesty King Behemoth know very well.”

-That statement instantly made Belphegor inwardly reeling.
-He debated whether he must agree to summon his Earthly older brother, but that internal war didn’t last long as his instincts that insisted on knowing whatever this was outweighed his reluctance to deal with the Primordial King.
+The weight of those words sent Belphegor’s mind reeling.
+He debated inwardly whether he must agree to summon his Earthly older brother.
+However, that internal war didn’t last long as curiosity and the need for answers outweighed his reluctance to deal with the Primordial King.
 “Fine, I will call him.”

-Not two breaths later, a tall, powerfully built young man wearing full soil-colored battle regalia materialized.
-His long, brown hair flowed along the breeze around him.
-His dark brown eyes found the three and arched a fine brow.
+A tall, powerfully built young man materialized within moments, clad in earthen-hued battle regalia.
+His long, brown hair flowed like a river of molten soil, and his dark eyes, sharp and penetrating, found the trio.
+He arched a brow.
 “I thought you two would’ve wrapped up this nonsense without dragging me into it.”

 That sentence was like a hard slap across Belphegor’s face.
-“Nice to know that you’re in cahoots with people who’s got ‘don’t tell anyone anything important’ as their life principal.”
+“Nice to know you’re in cahoots with people who’ve got ‘don’t tell anyone anything important’ as their life principle.”

 “Don’t you fucking dare ‘youngling’ me when this fucking matter I have to deal with could potentially turn everything upside down, and I do mean with a bloodbath!”

-Behemoth stared down his younger brother by vow, or more like by his mother the Great Queen’s will.
+Behemoth aimed a piercing stare into his younger brother by-vow—or more like by his mother, the Great Queen’s will—unyielding as stone.
 Whether that decision was wise, not even he could tell.
-A part of him wished to tell Belphegor to go fuck himself—at least until a soft warm wind trailed down his cheek like a gentle touch of a mother.
+A part of him wished to tell Belphegor to go fuck himself—at least until a soft, warm wind trailed down his cheek like a calming, gentle touch of a mother

 This wasn’t lost to Belphegor as he, too, felt that touch and immediately fell to a knee.
-He reverently placed a palm on the ground, heartfelt gratitude coming out of his mouth.
+He reverently placed a palm on the ground, heartfelt gratitude pouring out of his lips like a prayer.

 That sealed the whole deal, and Behemoth sighed dejectedly.
 “Fine.”
 He turned his attention to the female pair.
 “What have you been telling him?”